susam/emacs4cl/README.md

     `*Custom Themes*` appear.
 In this buffer, select any theme you want to test.
 After you are done testing, you can close this new window with `C-x 0`.

+  - Choose a darker shade of gray for the background color to improve the contrast of the theme:

+    ```elisp
+    (set-face-background 'default "#111")
+    ```

+    Although Wombat is a pretty nice theme that comes with Emacs, in this theme, the cursor, search matches, and comments can often be difficult to spot because they are all colored with different shades of gray while the background is also gray.
+The above line of Emacs Lisp code chooses a darker shade of gray for the background in order to improve the contrast and make the other elements that are colored with a lighter shade of gray easier to spot.

 ### Use Spaces for Indentation